ONSdigital/jenkins-build-envs/README.md

 Each jenkins build is added to a repository in onsdigital dockerhub account.

-Errors are reported to jenkins-builds slack channel in ons-operations slack
+Errors are reported to jenkins-builds slack channel in ons-operations slack.

+There are two base images RHEL & CENTOS- all the other images are layered on top of either of these.

 ### Adding a new repository to the pipeline